DahalDeepak/DahalDeepak/README.md

 ✨ I’m interested in backend development, Api development, MERN stack, AI and Blockchain. <br/>

-💬 I would love to talk about internship opportunities starting jan of 2023. </br>
+💬 I would love to talk about internship opportunities starting feb of 2023. </br>

 💡 I am currently working on backend using node(express) and mongodb(mongoose). <br/>